Fresh Air For Your Aquarium

 This is the tubing you would use to connect the air pump (always outside the aquarium) to the air stone or other device inside the tank water.
 Some is ozone resistant for use on Ozone reactors.

 Check valves should be used on every air pump installation.
-They prevent water from entering the pump outlets during power outages or when the pump is not plugged in.
-Back-siphoning water will damage air pumps and other equipment such as ozonizers.
+A Check valve is a one way device that is installed inline in the airline tubing, which allows air to pass in one direction, and prevents water (or air) from traveling backwards and entering the pump outlets during power outages or when the pump is not plugged in.
+Back-siphoning water will damage air pumps and other equipment, and can create an electrical hazard.

 Gang valves are used when more airlines are needed than are supplied directly from the pump itself.
 They are available in sets up to five, but can be expanded beyond that if necessary.
 The flow of air can then be individually adjusted from the gang valve to create the desired effect from each airstone, ornament, etc.